datsoftlyngby/soft2022spring-DS/More/Session 3/lecture07_2.rst

 Importing Data
 --------------

-Let's try to import a data set and do some initial analysis.

-.. raw:: html

-   <iframe src="_static/titanic.html" width="700px" height="500px"></iframe>

-We get a nice report of the data set.

-.. raw:: html

-   <iframe src="_static/titanic-report.html" width=700px" height="500px"></iframe>
+Import the Titanic data set and set up the Pandas Profiling tool - prepare a commentary on what the data is saying

 Preparing Data
 --------------